 Elevating gender equality from mere conversations to meaningful actions and investments – truth or dare?

-This International Women’s Day, I’m reflecting on my passion to help other women step into their own power and be the inspiration to others that follow.
-I can’t do it on my own, though.
-I dare you to be the spark and to push your organization to renew its commitment to achieving gender equality in the insurance industry.
+This International Women’s Day, we're reflecting on how to help other women step into their own power and be the inspiration to others that follow.
+Dare to be the spark and to push your organization to renew its commitment to achieving gender equality in the insurance industry.

 According to the Bureau of Labor Statistics, 61.3 percent of insurance employees are women.
 Moreover, a 2017 Saint Joseph’s University study found 58 percent of surveyed insurance companies had two or more women on their boards, as opposed to only 34 percent in 2013.
 The insurance industry is in the midst of a monumental demographics shift and at long last is breaking away from its male-dominated legacy.